Doonesbury by Garry Trudeau for March 09, 2014

 18. Img 0041

-Dapperdan61 Premium Member about 10 years ago
+Dapperdan61 Premium Member over 10 years ago

 My late Mother smoked for many yrs including the time of her pregnancy with both me & my Brother.
 For several yrs I suffered bronchial asthma which finally disappeared when she refrained from smoking around the family.
 Young people need to wake up & not give in to peer pressure & not to take up a very expensive & filthy habit.